ietf-wg-cellar/matroska-specification/codec_specs.md

 ### Superseded By

 A `Codec Mapping` MAY only be defined with a `Superseded By` value, if it has an expressed `Deprecation Date`.
 If used, the `Superseded By` value MUST store the `Codec ID` of another `Codec Mapping` that has superseded the `Codec Mapping`.

+## Recommendations for the Creation of New Codec Mappings

+Creators of new `Codec Mappings` to be used in the context of Matroska:

+- SHOULD assume that all `Codec Mappings` they create might become standardized, public, commonly deployed, or usable across multiple implementations.

+- SHOULD employ meaningful values for `Codec ID` and `Codec Name` that they have reason to believe are currently unused.

+- SHOULD NOT prefix their `Codec ID` with "X_" or similar constructs.

+These recommendations are based upon Section 3 of [@!RFC6648].

 ## Video Codec Mappings